 Skip to content

-Introducing Automotive Image Builder
+Automotive Image Builder tool

 Automotive image builder is a tool used to create operating system (OS) images.
 It relies on the capabilities of OSBuild underneath it.
 Because OSBuild uses files called manifests as input to define how to build the image, that terminology extends to the input files used by automotive-image-builder as well.